girishji/girishji.github.io/about.md

 permalink: /about/
 ---

-Things I do in my spare time.
+I am a software engineer.